Frozensun47/Convolution-and-autoencoding/README.md

 To add to the aim , I have made a simple autoencoder type model structure ,

 In the model achitecture the first 4 layers are downsampling the inuput image , later 4 are upsampling , regularisation and relu activation is used .

+Model architecture
 ![Model architecture](model.png)

+you can see the input
 ![you can see the input ](inp.png)

+output image afte 10 epochs
 ![output image afte 10 epochs](output_image.jpg)

+output image after 40 epochs
 ![output image after 40 epochs ](output_image_40epochs.jpg)